purpleidea/mgmt/docs/function-guide.md

 We don't expect this functionality to be particularly useful or common, as it's probably easier and preferable to simply import common golang library code into multiple different functions instead.

-## Polymorphic Function API

-The polymorphic function API is an API that lets you implement functions which do not necessarily have a single static function signature.
-After compile time, all functions must have a static function signature.
-We also know that there might be different ways you would want to call `printf`, such as:
-`printf("the %s is %d", "answer", 42)` or `printf("3 * 2 = %d", 3 * 2)`.
-Since
-you couldn't implement the infinite number of possible signatures, this API lets you write code which can be coerced into different forms.
-This makes implementing what would appear to be generic or polymorphic, instead of something that is actually static and that still has the static type safety properties that were guaranteed by the mgmt language.

-Since this is an advanced topic, it is not described in full at this time.
-For more information please have a look at the source code comments, some of the existing implementations, and ask around in the community.

 ## Frequently asked questions